 Our common stock is listed and traded on the New York Stock Exchange (symbol: KRO).
-As of February 28, 2019, there were approximately 1.900 holders of record of our common stock.
+As of February 28, 2020, there were approximately 1,800 holders of record of our common stock.

 In December 2010, our board of directors authorized the repurchase of up to 2.0 million shares of our common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
-We have 1,951,000 shares available for repurchase under the plan at December 31, 2018.
-See Note 14 to our Consolidated Financial Statements.
+In 2019 we repurchased 264,992 shares, and we have 1,686,008 shares available for repurchase under the stock repurchase program at December 31, 2019.
+See Note 13 to our Consolidated Financial Statements.